-- A. Usable porches and stoops are encouraged as a predominate motif of residential building design and should be located on the front and/or side of end units clearly visible from public streets. - B. When constructed, a front porch shall be roofed and project at least 6 feet from the exterior wall of the house and the width shall extend a minimum of two times the depth.
+A. Usable porches and stoops are encouraged as a predominate motif of residential building design and should be located on the front and/or side of end units clearly visible from public streets.

+- B. When constructed, a front porch shall be roofed and project at least 6 feet from the exterior wall of the house and the width shall extend a minimum of two times the depth.
 This subsection shall not apply to a portico or stoop as defined by this ordinance. - C. Stoops and entry-level porches shall not be enclosed with screen wire or glass. - D. Roofed or non-roofed balconies, porches, and stoops are permitted as encroachments.
 To the extent possible, these features are to remain visually permeable so that the front door can be easily seen from the street or sidewalk. - E. Rear Yard Encroachments: Open decks, porches, patios, and other similar structures not exceeding an average finished height above grade of 30 inches may encroach into the side and rear setback to within five feet of the property line.
-Enclosure of these areas with walls or screening is considered a room and shall not be permitted as an encroachment. - F. Encroachments over the Public Right-of-Way: With approval of the Town or NCDOT (whichever has authority over a street), upper story balconies or bay windows may encroach into the right of way but shall be a minimum of 3 feet behind the curb.

-- setback up to five feet. - materials approved by the Zoning Administrator.
+Enclosure of these areas with walls or screening is considered a room and shall not be permitted as an encroachment. - F. Encroachments over the Public Right-of-Way: With approval of the Town or NCDOT (whichever has authority over a street), upper story balconies or bay windows may encroach into the right of way but shall be a minimum of 3 feet behind the curb. - G. Balconies, stoops, chimneys and bay windows are permitted to encroach into any setback up to five feet. - H. Columns, if provided, shall be made of wood, cast concrete, or fiberglass, or other materials approved by the Zoning Administrator. - I. Porch, colonnade and arcade columns shall have a minimum diameter of 7 inches.